chedlyrdissi/ChessGame/README.md

-This is an app made for the sole purpose of exloring and getting used new technologies and techniques such as: api flask angular file transfering between server client caching tackling the challenge of creating a game of chess (that being said playing against computer hasn't been implemented yet).
+This is an app made for the sole purpose of exloring and getting used new technologies and techniques such as: api, flask, angular, file transfering between server client, caching, tackling the challenge of creating a game of chess (that being said playing against computer hasn't been implemented yet).